torokernel/torowebserverappliance/README.md

 ```

 ## What does the installation do?
-The installer and the launcher do the following steps to prepare, build, and finally launch the webserver appliance to host the Toro's website.
+The installer and the launcher do the following steps to prepare, build, and finally, launch the webserver appliance to host the Toro's website:

 ### Step 1.
 Update and install tools
 ```bash